cmcramer/cmc-silverstripe-helpers/README.md

     1. Check rotation desired (only one)
     2. Click "Save" in Edit box
     3. Click "Save" at bottom of page
-- CmcSiteHeaderImage - Use this to add site Header Imager
+- CmcSiteHeaderImage - Use this to add Site Header Image
 - CmcSiteLogo - Use this to add up to 2 Logos to your site that are editable in the CMS.
-Includes fields for Logo Title and URL
+Includes fields for Logo, Title and URL
 - CmcShortTitle - Add ShortTitle for your Site editable in the Admin.
-Useful for smaller screens
+Useful for smaller screens.
 - CmcSiteSocialUrls - Add Urls for Social Media site to use throughout your site; i.e. in site footer
 - CmcSiteTwitterFeed - Add a Twitter Feed to your site